This article may contain compensated links. Please read disclaimer for more info.

 Located by the lake of the same name, Annecy has many historical and natural highlights to keep you busy for the whole day.
 Also, get ready for some serious food tasting; the Savoie cuisine is famous for specialties like fondue, raclette, rissoles, or polenta.

 And there’s also the lake!
-Known to be the purest in Europe, the Annecy Lake offers visitors relaxing beaches and a wide range of nautical activities.
+Known to be the purest in Europe, Annecy Lake offers visitors relaxing beaches and a wide range of nautical activities.

 Whether you prioritize sightseeing and ticking landmarks off of your bucket list or simply soaking in the atmosphere of this pretty city, this Annecy itinerary comes with many ideas for your Lyon to Annecy day trip.